History of rugby union matches between Scotland and Wales

 Scotland and Wales have played each other at rugby union since 1883.
-A total of 131 matches have been played, with Wales winning 75 matches, Scotland winning 53 matches and three matches drawn.
+A total of 132 matches have been played, with Wales winning 75 matches, Scotland winning 54 matches and three matches drawn.

 Scotland and Wales play each other at least once a year, as both play in the annual Six Nations Championship, and its predecessor competitions.

-Since 2018 the winners of the Scotland and Wales match will receive the Doddie Weir Cup.
+Since 2018 the winners of the Scotland and Wales match receive the Doddie Weir Cup.